 Once you’ve created your pie, M1 Finance will use that pie as a guide to purchase future investments as directed by you.
 M1 Finance is good for both beginner and experienced investors.

-Note that while M1 Finance has no minimum balance requirement, you do need to have at least $100 in your account before you can start investing.
+Note that while M1 Finance has no minimum balance requirement, you do need to have at least $100 in your account before you can start investing in a taxable account.

 What is Wrong With Robinhood?